 - 1 cup butter, room temperature

 - 1 tsp salt

 - 1 cup white chocolate chips (I used mini)

 - Line baking sheet with parchment or silicone mat.
 Set aside.

 - Cream butter and sugar together for 2 minutes until light and fluffy.
 Add in eggs and vanilla and continue mixing until smooth, scraping sides of bowl as necessary.

 - Add salt, baking soda and flour and mix until incorporated.
 Then add in coconut.

-- Finally mix in oats until evenly combined.
+- Finally mix in oats and white chocolate until evenly combined.